 Children aged 16-19 are allowed a bedroom of their own.

-If your household includes other adults (such as a grown-up child or a parent) then they should be included in this category.
-If any of the other adults who live with you are in a couple then they count as one adult.
+If your household includes other adults (such as a grown-up child or a parent) then they should be included in this category and are allowed a bedroom of their own (except in Universal Credit).
+If any of the other adults who live with you are in a couple then they count as one and are allowed one bedroom.

 If you have a tenancy agreement where you and one or more other people are jointly liable for paying the rent then you are a joint tenant.
-You should include any joint tenants in this category, remembering that if any of them are in a couple then they count as one adult.
+You should include any joint tenants in this category, remembering that if any of them are in a couple then they count as one and are entitled to one bedroom.

 When entering the number of adults who live with you do not include yourself or your partner.